EU and Australia Finalize Major Free Trade Agreement After Years of Negotiations

 What Happened

-The European Union and Australia have finalized a free trade agreement, resolving disputes over market access and product labeling that previously stalled negotiations.
+The European Union and Australia have concluded a comprehensive free trade agreement, finalizing the text after years of negotiations and previous breakdowns over market access and product labeling.

 Why It Matters